DC Urban Sustainability

 Immunizations

-• Routine – MMR, DPT series with last booster within 10 years, IPV or OPV, Hepatitis A, Hep B, Influenza and Covid-19 as required for EMU enrollment.
+- Routine – MMR, DPT series with last booster within 10 years, IPV or OPV, Hep B, and Hepatitis A as required for EMU enrollment.

-• In an effort to maximize the safety of our hosts and our students, EMU Intercultural Programs requires all employees and students who plan to travel for intercultural immersion, both domestic and international, to have completed their vaccination regimen for COVID-19 more than 14 days before travel.
-This requirement is one of the standard immunizations required for enrollment, effective Mar.
-1, 2021.
+- Influenza and Covid-19 annually, or as recommended.
+In an effort to maximize the safety of our hosts and our students, EMU Intercultural Programs requires all employees and students who plan to travel for intercultural immersion to have completed their vaccination regimen for COVID-19 more than 14 days prior to travel.

 Immunizations and prescriptions may be obtained at EMU Health Services by appointment.